Personal Injury Trial Attorney

-As an experienced elder abuse and personal injury attorney, Mark believes that the law is the only means by which a civilized society can exist, and that the lawyer’s job is to use all their skill and heart to seek justice for those who were wronged.
+As an experienced personal injury attorney, Mark believes that the law is the only means by which a civilized society can exist, and that the lawyer’s job is to use all their skill and heart to seek justice for those who were wronged.
 In this respect, Mark sees his practice of law as a spiritual calling.
 He has learned the way of the Samurai: to quickly vanquish the opposition at the outset.

 After graduating Harvard, Mark moved to San Francisco and began the study of law at Golden Gate University where he was first in his class.
 He was then recruited by the United States Department of Justice to work in the criminal division (Organized Crime and Racketeering Section) in Washington D.C..
 He was then enlisted by the U.S. Attorney in San Francisco, where he became their most prolific and successful federal prosecutor.
 He studied and learned the art of jury trials (i.e. his ‘outer game’), which has become his passion.

 After four years of government service, Mark established his own law practice emphasizing civil litigation and trial work on behalf of injured persons.
 Applying the trial techniques he had developed as a federal prosecutor, his private law practice flourished.
 Borrowing from the principles of the Samurai, Mark approaches his law practice with courage, loyalty, and self-control.

 Mark now intends to teach his winning strategies to law students.
 He is also expanding his efforts on protecting the rights of elders who have been abused, physically, emotionally or financially.

 Mark has an appreciation and respect for life that results in compassion for self and others.
 He is a lifelong meditator at the Zen Buddhist community at the San Francisco Zen Center as well as a certified Yoga instructor.
 He practices meditation and yoga daily, which he believes are instrumental to his success and happiness (i.e. his ‘inner game’).